Photo by Vlad Tchompalov on Unsplash

 A cohesive team knows that without trust, nothing else can really get done.
 To build trust, each team member needs to be genuinely transparent and honest with each other.
 Easily said but not that easily done, especially where lack of trust is deep.
 So, here’s a feedback action to take with your team:

-Make sure the team has an opportunity to interact not only in the workplace, but also outside of work where they can get to know each other better by sharing feedback.
-One great exercise is to ask each team member to share a little about their personal history and then ask all other team members to provide feedback on that story – what it meant to them, how they had a similar story, etc. Yes, this puts each member of the team into a vulnerable position – that’s the strongest type of trust.
+Make sure the team has an opportunity to interact not only in the context of work, but also as human beings where they can get to know each other better by sharing feedback.
+One great exercise is to have a non-work related video conference meeting where team members share a little about their personal history and then ask all other team members to provide feedback on that story – what it meant to them, how they had a similar story, etc. Yes, this puts each member of the team into a vulnerable position – that’s the strongest type of trust.

 Engage in Conflict and Provide Feedback Around Ideas.

-Welcome new ideas and allow team members to bring them to the team, then talk about it.
+Welcome new ideas and when team members bring one to the team, talk about it.
 Have the “owner” present and ask all other team members to only ask questions instead of responding.
-Questioning as a form of feedback creates dialogue and healthy debate and allows each team member to be involved in the discussion.
+Questioning as a form of feedback creates dialogue and healthy debate and allows each team member to be involved in the discussion. host this dialogue over a video call where each person can see others and provide undivided focus to the discussion at hand.

 Commit to Decisions Through Feedback.